The Slight Return of Gilles Mimouni

 Finally my wife and I came across Mimouni’s second film by accident.
 We often mainline a bit of French culture through TV5 Monde, and two minutes into a TV movie called 1, 2, 3 Voleurs (“thieves”) I sat bolt-upright on the sofa (which is not easy on my sofa) as the name Gilles Mimouni appeared on screen.
 Not only had he co-written this film, he directed it too!
 Jesus Christ, I said, before boring my wife with an abridged version of the diatribe you’ve just read.

 1, 2, 3 Voleurs was produced in 2011 and stars Isabelle Carré and Nicolas Cazalé.
-Cazalé plays the driver of an armoured truck who makes off with its payload on a whim, and is pursued not only by a couple of cops (including Reda Kateb from the second season of Spiral) but a gang of would-be robbers who also had their eye on the truck and, perhaps controversially, consider the loot theirs.
+Cazalé plays the driver of an armoured truck who makes off with its payload on a whim, and is pursued not only by a couple of cops (including Reda Kateb from the second season of Spiral) but a gang of would-be robbers who also had their eye on the truck and who, perhaps controversially, consider the loot theirs.
 Carré, playing Cazalé’s girlfriend, is caught in the middle of all this.

 All of this supports that messy writer’s credit at the beginning: scénario by Gregory Baranes, adaptation by Natalie Carter & Gilles Mimouni and Gregory Baranes.
 I would bet my grandmother’s last £100 that Mimouni came late to the party and fucked at least a little bit with the DJ’s playlist.
 The result is probably only just recognisably un film de Mimouni, and to be honest, given that he was once considering spy thrillers and swashbucklers, it’s hard to see what drew him to the project.